omgitstom/api-guidelines/Guidelines.md

 Clients MUST be prepared to deal with these discrepancies.
 The server SHOULD always encode the record ID of the last read record, helping the client in the process of managing repeated/missing results.

-**Combining client- and server-driven paging:** Note that client-driven paging does not preclude server-driven paging.
+**Combining client and server-driven paging:** Note that client-driven paging does not preclude server-driven paging.
 If the page size requested by the client is larger than the default page size supported by the server, the expected response would be the number of results specified by the client, paginated as specified by the server paging settings.

-**Page Size:** Clients MAY request server-driven paging with a specific page size by specifying a _$maxpagesize_ preference.
-The server SHOULD honor this preference if the specified page size is smaller than the server's default page size.

-**Paginating embedded collections:** It is possible for both client-driven paging and server-driven paging to be applied to embedded collections.
-If a server paginates an embedded collection, it MUST include additional continuation tokens as appropriate.

-**Recordset count:** Developers who want to know the full number of records across all pages, MAY include the query parameter _$count=true_ to tell the server to include the count of items in the response.

 ### 9.9 Compound collection operations
 Filtering, Sorting and Pagination operations MAY all be performed against a given collection.